-- 5.4 The table shows that the Authority's Loans CFR is forecast to increase steadily over the period, because of its vehicle replacement capital programme.
-The Authority's internal borrowing requirements move in line with the Loans CFR projections. - 5.5 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Authority's total external borrowing should be lower than its highest forecast CFR over the next three years; the previous table shows the Authority will comply with this recommendation in this period. - 5.6 For investments, the Authority's total resources available are measured by its usable reserves and working capital less any amounts that have been internally borrowed.
+5.4 The previous table shows that the Authority's Loans CFR is forecast to increase steadily over the period, because of the following - vehicle replacement capital

+- 5.5 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Authority's total external borrowing should be lower than its highest forecast CFR over the next three years; the information in the table at 5.3 shows the Authority will comply with this recommendation in this period. - 5.6 For investments, the Authority's total resources available are measured by its usable reserves and working capital less any amounts that have been internally borrowed.
 This is shown in the following table: